brnacl/Ruby-Automotive/docs/user_stories.md

   * Displays the information from database for Project object
 </pre>

-<h3>Use Case #6</h3>
+<h4>As a vehicle owner that has entered information about a project into the application I want to display a list of the parts used in that project and their total cost</h4>
 <pre>
-  As a vehicle owner that has entered information about a project into the application I want to display a list of the parts used in that project and their total cost

   Usage: ./autotracker show_parts

   Acceptance Criteria: